FAANG/analysis-TAGADA/README.md

 ## Merging inputs

-When using `--assemble-by` and/or `--quantify-by`, your inputs are merged into experiment groups that share common factors.
-With `--assemble-by`, transcripts assembly is done individually for each assembly group, and consensus transcripts are kept to generate a novel annotation.
-With `--quantify-by`, quantification values are given individually for each quantification group.
+When using `--assemble_by` and/or `--quantify_by`, your inputs are merged into experiment groups that share common factors.
+With `--assemble_by`, transcripts assembly is done individually for each assembly group, and consensus transcripts are kept to generate a novel annotation.
+With `--quantify_by`, quantification values are given individually for each quantification group.

 ### Merging inputs by a single factor

-    --assemble-by tissue --quantify-by stage
+    --assemble_by tissue --quantify_by stage

 <table>
   <thead align=center>